openzipkin/zipkin/docker/README.md

 such as Kafka or Elasticsearch.

 ## Configuration
 Configuration is via environment variables, defined by [zipkin-server](https://github.com/openzipkin/zipkin/blob/master/zipkin-server/README.md).
-Notably, you'll want to look at the `STORAGE_TYPE` environment variables, which include "cassandra", "mysql" and "elasticsearch".
+Notably, you'll want to look at the `ZIPKIN_STORAGE` environment variables, which include "cassandra3", "mysql", "h2", "postgresql", "banyandb" and "elasticsearch".

 Note: the `openzipkin/zipkin-slim` image only supports "elasticsearch" storage.
 To use other storage types, you must use the main image `openzipkin/zipkin`.